not-fl3/macroquad/README.md

 `macroquad` is a simple and easy to use game library for Rust programming language, heavily inspired by [raylib](https://github.com/raysan5/raylib).

-`macroquad` attempts to avoid any Rust-specific programming concepts like lifetimes/borrowing, making it very friendly for Rust beginners.
-See the [docs](https://docs.rs/macroquad/0.3.0-alpha/macroquad/index.html).

 ## Features

 * Same code for all supported platforms, no platform dependent defines required.